unnamedperson488/BlackHoleV1.0/docs/index.md

   <div class="faq-items">
     <details>
       <summary>What is Black Hole V1.0?</summary>
       <p>A dual-band WiFi deauther designed for educational use, security testing, and research.
-It supports both 2.4GHz and 5GHz via ESP32 and BW16 chipsets.</p>
+It supports both 2.4GHz and 5GHz via RTL8720DN.</p>
     </details>
     <details>
       <summary>Is 5GHz support real?</summary>
       <p>Yes.
-It uses the Realtek BW16 module with SDK-based implementation for 5GHz deauth and packet injection.</p>
+It uses the Realtek RTL8720DN module with SDK-based implementation for 5GHz deauth and packet injection.</p>
     </details>
     <details>
       <summary>Can I flash my own firmware?</summary>
-      <p>Absolutely.
-The board supports PlatformIO, Arduino IDE, and direct UART flashing.
+      <p>Absolutely, the board supports custom firmware via the web flasher or Arduino IDE.
 Open-source firmware is provided.</p>
     </details>
     <details>
       <summary>How long does the battery last?</summary>